nlsynth/iroha/docs/resource_class.md

 Pseudo insn can be used inside frontend and optimization passes.

-Other passes may not be able to accept a design with pseudo resource and insns using it, so it is recommended to remove pseudo resource at some phase.
+Other passes may not be able to accept a design with pseudo resource and insns using it, so it is recommended to remove pseudo resource at some pass.

 #### phi